joaquinfox/mdn-local-storage-demo/readme.md

 ## Overview and purpose

-This is an exercise inspired by an MDN [article](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) on the Web Storage API.
-It also gave me an excuse to tool around with the excellent color picker API, [jscolors.com]{https://jscolor.com/}.
+This is an exercise inspired by this MDN [article](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) on the Web Storage API.
+It uses an excellent color picker API, [jscolors.com](https://jscolor.com/).

 ### Web Storage